VU-Applied-Programming-for-AI-2024/Group-29/README.md

 4. Email = email.user.
 Database.emails -> send email with Table.

 ## Contribution.
 We all had to work a bit together throughout the project, it wasn't that one person had to do everything by themselves.
-Bob and Morris started the backend together, later on Morris took charge with the details of the API implementa
+Bob and Morris started the backend together, later on Morris took charge with the details of the API implementation.
+Bob created the customg game and my games section of the website, allowing us to customize a database with the users custom games.
+Denis and Bastian led the frontend charge, also figuring out the backend of the log in page.

 - Bastian Brinksma
 - Morris Nijland